Monotone Lagrangian Floer theory in smooth divisor complements: I: RGW Compactification of the Moduli Space of Disks and Strips in

-\begin{exm} A DD-ribbon tree $R$ is given in Figure \ref{Drobbontree}.
+\begin{example} A DD-ribbon tree $R$ is given in Figure \ref{Drobbontree}.
 Here black circles are exterior vertices and white circles are interior vertices.
 The ribbon tree in Figure \ref{Drobbontree} corresponds to the configuration of the disks drawn in Figure \ref{treeofdisks}.
 The tree $R$ has four interior verties $\frak v_1,\frak v_2,\frak v_3,\frak v_4$.
-The corresponding DD-trees are given in Figure \ref{FigofS(v)}. \end{exm}
+The corresponding DD-trees are given in Figure \ref{FigofS(v)}. \end{example}

 To each $\mathcal R$ as in Definition \ref{DDdesroottree}, we can associate a detailed tree $\hat R$ by forming the following disjoint union and identifying each interior vertex $\frak v$ of $R$ with the root of $\hat{\mathcal S}(\frak v)$: